iva2k/svelte-blank-20221125/README.md

 To preview the production build of the web app, execute `pnpm run preview`.

 To deploy the app, need to install an [adapter](https://kit.svelte.dev/docs/adapters) for the target environment.
+Netlify and Vercel adapters are already installed and automatically selected when deploying to these providers.

 ## Desktop App